apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Zelensky reshuffles cabinet at key moment in war and ahead of U.S. trip**
+**Nvidia shares keep falling.
+Should you buy the dip?**

-You can read more about it [here](https://www.washingtonpost.com/world/2024/09/04/ukraine-foreign-minister-resignation-dmytro-kuleba/).
+You can read more about it [here](https://fortune.com/2024/09/04/nvidia-shares-buy-the-dip/).

 ## Requirements
 - Python 3.8